stonegray/ableton-licence-backup/README.md

 ![](https://img.shields.io/npm/dt/@stonegray/ableton-licence-backup) ![](https://img.shields.io/github/languages/code-size/stonegray/ableton-licence-backup) ![](https://img.shields.io/github/license/stonegray/ableton-licence-backup)

-`ableton-licence-backup` reads the Ableton licences you currently have activated on your machine, and exports them to an `.auz` file, which can be used for offline activation.
+`ableton-licence-backup` extracts the Ableton licences you currently have activated on your machine, and exports them to an Ableton offline authorization (`.auz`) file, which can be used to activate all of the same products and addons in the future, without using the ableton website.

-This works for all full licences, even if they were activated using the website and you never had an `.auz` licence file.
+This works only for full licences of Ableton 10.x.
+It will work even if they were activated using the website and you never actually had an `.auz` licence file.
 Trial licences are unsupported right now, but it's possible they can be added if we learn a little more about the format of the file.
+(See below for how to help!)

 Looking for a GUI version packaged as a `.app`?
 I'm happy to write this for people that aren't comfortable using the terminal if there's demand!
 Drop a message using the issue tracker above.